-Between 2006 and 2007, the total valuation of real estate increased 1.49%.
-This overall increase was the net result of a 1.94% decrease in average value of existing commercial and residential property and a 3.43% increase from new residential and commercial construction and rezoning.
-New housing units constructed in 2006 included 98.5% assessed at over \$300,000.
-The total real estate assessments
+Between 2007 and 2008, the total valuation of real estate decreased 8.5%.
+This overall decrease was the net result of an 11.4% decrease, attributable to depreciation and a net increase of 2.9% in growth.
+New housing units constructed in 2007 included 36.3% assessed at over \$300,000.
+The total real estate assessments in Prince William County decreased from \$57.9 billion in tax year 2007 to \$52.9 billion in tax year 2008.

-The FY 08 adopted rate for current real estate taxes uses the \$0.787 per \$100 of assessed value real estate tax adopted by the Board of County Supervisors.
-Each penny on the rate generates \$5.78 million in real estate revenue in FY 08.
+The FY 09 adopted rate for current real estate taxes uses the \$0.970 per \$100 of assessed value real estate tax adopted by the Board of County Supervisors.
+Each penny on the rate generates \$5.2 million in real estate revenue in FY 09.

 Prince William County continues to have a heavy reliance on residential real estate.
-In 2006, the commercial property represented 9.9% of the real estate tax base.
+In 2007, the commercial property represented 11.59% of the real estate tax base.
 However, through the County's economic development plan and its on-going aggressive implementation of that plan, the County anticipates the expansion and diversification of its economic base.
-Expansion and further diversification of the tax base through commercial and industrial development will provide further employment stability, reduce the tax burden on individual taxpayers, and reduce the County's reliance on real estate tax revenue.
+Expansion and further diversification of the tax base through commercial and industrial development will provide further employment stability and reduce the County's reliance on real estate tax revenue.